DrCopyPaste/RoutinR/Readme.md

 # Misc
-done 1.
-Application can toggle tracking time and not tracking time

-done 2.
-Starting and Stopping tracking time inserts those points in time to an internal collection (tuple<datetime, datetime> something)

-done 3.
-The internal collection of start- and stop-times can be exported (json, database, sth. else?)

-done 4.
-The internal collection of start- and stop-times can be persisted (database)

  Highlander-principle: there can only ever be one timer running
 - starting tracking time for a task-item stops tracking time for all other task-items,
 - this is really only to make creating statistics of per day times easy